Harry Turtledove: Early life

-Turtledove was born in Los Angeles, California, on June 14, 1949 and grew up in Gardena in Southern California.
-His paternal grandparents, who were Romanian Jews, had first emigrated to Winnipeg, Manitoba, before they moved to California in the United States.
+Turtledove was born in Los Angeles, California, on June 14, 1949, and grew up in Gardena, California.
+His paternal grandparents, who were Romanian Jews, had first emigrated to Winnipeg, Manitoba, before moving to California.
 He was educated in local public schools during his early life.

-After dropping out during his freshman year at Caltech, Turtledove attended UCLA, where he completed his undergraduate degree and received a PhD in Byzantine history in 1977.
-His dissertation was The Immediate Successors of Justinian: A Study of the Persian Problem and of Continuity and Change in Internal Secular Affairs in the Later Roman Empire During the Reigns of Justin II and Tiberius II Constantine (AD 565–582).
+After dropping out during his freshman year at California Institute of Technology, Turtledove attended UCLA, where he completed his undergraduate degree and received a PhD in Byzantine history in 1977.
+His dissertation was entitled The Immediate Successors of Justinian: A Study of the Persian Problem and of Continuity and Change in Internal Secular Affairs in the Later Roman Empire During the Reigns of Justin II and Tiberius II Constantine (AD 565–582).